elmohaya/Solar-Cell-Powered-Intelligent-Robot/README.md

 - Ability to independently gain power efficiently and effectively.
 - Ability to learn through data gathering and analyzing.
-- Body Resistance to high temperature
+- Body Resistance to high temperature.
-- Ability to carry double its weigth
+- Ability to carry additional weieght.

 This repository contains the following files: